tolhurmatt/LuckyRabbi.github.io/_posts/2021-06-20-If_you_dont_have_a_website.md

 ---
 layout: post
-title: "I'm online, therefore I exist'"
+title: "I'm online, therefore I exist"
 date: 2021-06-20
 version: 0.1
 abstract: "In which I outline what I want this website to be and have a place to both spitball ideas and have a sandbox to style them."
+use_math: true
 ---

 # I'm online, therefore I exist